aws/aws-fpga/hdk/docs/IPI_GUI_Vivado_Setup.md

 Refer to the section [IPI_GUI_flow](./IPI_GUI_Flows.md#ipiprojex) for more details about IPI GUI flow.
 #### Eg:
-An example can be found at [IPI_Integrator_flow](../../hdk/docs/IPI_GUI_Examples.md#cl-examples-using-ip-integrator).
+An example can be found at [IPI_Integrator_flow](../../hdk/docs/IPI_GUI_Examples.md#rtlex).

 ## IP Integrator for HLS IP

 HLS is a C programming method in order to create RTL/IP for the FPGA Developers.
-Developpers can add developed/generated HLS IPs in either RTL/IP Integrator flows using an IP Repository.
+Developers can add developed/generated HLS IPs in either RTL/IP Integrator flows using an IP Repository.
 In this flow only IPs are used to create examples.

 ![Diagram](./images/hlx/ipi_hls.jpg)